-local benefits."
-Parties have failed to demonstrate that in-state and out-of-state resources are substantially similar; or even if they are similar, that the Commission's efforts to establish similar operational requirements for non-resource-specific imports and in-state resources are excessive in relation to the acknowledged threat to reliability that arises from speculative supply.
+Absent discrimination, courts will uphold the law "unless the burden imposed on [interstate] commerce is clearly excessive in relation to the putative local benefits."131 Parties have failed to demonstrate that in-state and out-of-state resources are substantially similar; or even if they are similar, that the Commission's efforts to establish similar operational requirements for nonresource-specific imports and in-state resources are excessive in relation to the acknowledged threat to reliability that arises from speculative supply.

 In sum, the Commission is persuaded that Energy Division's proposal, with modifications, best addresses the stated objectives in adopting import RA requirements.
 Accordingly, the Commission adopts the following requirements for resource-specific RA imports.
-A resource-specific import contract shall count towards RA requirements provided that:
+A resource-specific import contract shall count towards RA needs provided that: